 Skin flap surgery is a type of procedure where skin is rearranged to replace missing skin from skin cancer removal, trauma, or burn injuries.
 The technique involves mobilizing and shifting skin into the hole while maintaining some attachments to preserve the original blood supply of the tissue.
 Preserving the blood supply is what differentiates flap from graft surgeries, which do not have their original blood supply and will grow new ones after the procedure.
 To maintain the supply, local skin flaps come from adjacent areas on the body and are moved into place to cover the affected area.
 More complicated flaps may also be comprised of fatty tissue, muscle, or even bone from the original site, depending on the procedure.
 Flap surgeries are usually performed on an outpatient basis under either local anesthesia or IV sedation.
 If sedation is used we require another person to provide transportation back home.
-At Skin Cancer Consultants in Dallas, TX, our board-certified plastic surgeons Dr. Thornwell Parker and Dr. Kevin Hanz are skilled to perform this surgical procedure.
+At Skin Cancer Consultants in Dallas, TX, our board-certified plastic surgeon Dr. Thornwell Parker is skilled to perform this surgical procedure.

 Skin Flaps Reviews

 "Great experience.
 Dr Parker and staff made me feel at ease when getting four skin cancers removed off my face.
 Scars barely visible.
 So thankful my Dermatologist recommended Dr. Parker.
 Highly recommend."- D. . / Wellness / Feb 17, 2016

 "The best of the best!
 He came highly recommended by a doctor we have great respect for and he certainly was correct.
 Dr Parker has taken perfect care on all four visits for Ralph."- A.W. / Google / Sep 10, 2017